phiroict/kafka-packer-terraform-aws/README.md

 ### Prerequisites

-Packer and AWS Command Line Interface tools need to be installed on your local computer.
-You also need Terraform and the terraform wrapper called `terragrunt`.
+Packer, Terraform, Terragrunt, and the AWS Command Line Interface tools need to be installed on your local computer.
-To build a base image you have to know the id of the latest Debian AMI files for the region where you wish to build the AMI.
+You also need to decide in which region you want to build the stack as you need your packer AMI there as well.

 #### Packer